javascript-obfuscator/javascript-obfuscator/README.md

 ##### Multiple domains and sub-domains
 It's possible to lock your code to more than one domain or sub-domain.
 For instance, to lock it so the code only runs on **www.example.com** add `www.example.com`, to make it work on any sub-domain from example.com, use `.example.com`.

-### `encodeUnicodeLiterals`
-Type: `boolean` Default: `false`

-##### :warning: `unicodeArray` option must be enabled

-This option can slightly slow down your script.

-Encode all string literals of the `unicodeArray` using base64 and inserts a special function that it's used to decode it back at runtime.

 ### `reservedNames`
 Type: `string[]` Default: `[]`